How to Spend 3 Days in Moscow

 3 PM – 5 PM: Try Russian food

 It’s time to explore Russian food!
 Diverse, multicultural, and always surprising!
 The best way to get a sense of local food is to visit one of the markets – such as Danliovsky, Ushakovsky, and Central markets.
 A great option is to take our Eat like a Russian tour which starts daily at 3 PM.
 During this tour, you will try food from different parts of Russia as well as ex-Soviet Union republics.

 7 PM – 11 PM: Time for Party!

 Spend the rest of the day breaking the stereotypes about Russians!
 Saturday night is a perfect time to discover drinking traditions and try your first (or maybe not) vodka shot!
-During the More than just Vodka spirits tour, you will visit several bars and restaurants, learn how to drink Vodka properly and get to know Russian people’s mentality.
+During the More than just Vodka spirits tour, you will visit several bars and restaurants, learn how to drink Vodka properly, and get to know Russian people’s mentality.
+Taking a Vodka tour in Russia is the best way to get some Russian friends.
 Attention!
 This tour might completely break all your stereotypes about Russians!
 Don’t stay too long out after the tour – there is a day ahead to explore Moscow!

 Day 3.
 Sunday